sshchicago/admin/general/minutes/2024-04-24-gendbod_meeting.md

     - $250 for after-party - tabled to next week?
   - New Business
     - none
-# Potpurri and Action Items
+# Potpourri and Action Items
   - Adam is making a quick and tiny new public website (Adam)
     - nothing fancy, soliciting input
   - We got a paper letter about the eclipse balloon launch